deepsea-inria/deepsea-web/graph/graph.md

 $ ipfs get QmUvGoyv8hBprTqjFnhD5m4HGkcxqS4FoNteKEbYmyLj9n -o=quickcheck
 ~~~~

-The next command downloads the graph data.
-This command is going to
+The next command downloads the folder storing the graph data.
+Because
-take a very long time because there is at least 30GB of graph data.
+the size of the folder is about 90GB, the download may take a long
+time.

 ~~~~
 $ ipfs get QmdB74WHotovGbzsCYN72irU2j9LnaqFUZ6UR54nnPzMka -o=sc15-graphs
 ~~~~

-QmSo1PdRffxbZFGyz89ZkegZM99UTREPbtEJhjhzu9bjPF

 To obtain the source code, first get the [downloader script](get.sh),
 then perform the following steps.